 For a practical and efficient weekend trip to Melaka, this itinerary and travel guide aims to tell you how the town should be done within 2 days.

 If you are taking the very first morning bus from Singapore, you would have arrived in Melaka at around noon.
 If you are coming from Kuala Lumpur and are taking the early morning bus, you would have arrived at around 10am.
-After dropping your bags in the hotel, head out to the Melaka Sultanate Palace Museum (open daily except Mondays, 9AM to 5PM).
+After dropping your bags in the hotel, head out to the Melaka Sultanate Palace Museum (update: temporarily closed).
 A reconstruction of an actual sultan’s palace, the magnificent structure now houses a museum showcasing the local Malay culture.
 A visit here is as much about the photogenic exterior as it is about the interesting museum pieces inside.
 It’s also recommended to visit this place in the morning when the sun will be shining on the palace museum, making for great photos.

 Afterwards, head to A’Famosa or Porta de Santiago.
 Dating back from 1511, the fort was built by the Portuguese to solidify their hold on Melaka.
 After the Dutch took over the city, they imprinted the logo of the Dutch East India Company (VOC) which can still be seen there to this day.